 Many CD players, receivers, and speakers continue to use energy even when they’re “turned off.”
-ENERGY STAR® qualified audio products can use up to 90% less energy than standard models when not in use.
+ENERGY STAR® certified audio products can use up to 90% less energy than standard models when not in use.
 You’ll save energy and money, while still having the latest features and high sound quality.

 Save Money and Energy with Energy Efficient Home Electronics